phproberto/joomla-flysystem/docs/classes/mountmanager.md

 ## MountManager class

-This class extends [Flysystem MountManager](https://github.com/thephpleague/flysystem/blob/master/src/MountManager.php) to trigger events that joomla plugin can use to load custom file systems.
+This class extends [Flysystem MountManager](https://github.com/thephpleague/flysystem/blob/master/src/MountManager.php) to trigger events that joomla plugins can use to load custom file systems and any other cool stuff you can imagine.

 1. [Usage](#usage)
 2. [Events](#events)